 4. On appearance in court

 For every later appearance in court unless you are to be detained in custody for some other offence or reason, bail must be considered afresh whether or not you apply for bail.
-However, this does not apply if you are charged with murder or wilful murder and have been refused bail by a Supreme Court Judge unless —
+However, this does not apply if you are charged with murder and have been refused bail by a judge of the Supreme Court unless —

 (a) there has been a change of circumstances; or